The Ultimate Checklist for Implementing a Workplace Food Program

 • Start with a pilot program to test the service and gather feedback.

-• Communicate the new food program to employees through email, intranet, and signage.
+• Communicate the new food program to employees through email, announcements, and signage.

-• Plan for the logistics of meal delivery or setup, including food safety and hygiene standards.
+• Plan for the logistics of meal delivery or setup, including building access, security, and food safety guarantees.

 6. Monitor and Optimize